rasmus-kirk/halo/documents/thesis/01-introduction/index.md

 # Introduction

+Valiant originally described IVC in his 2008 paper[@valiant] in the following
+way:

+\begin{quote}
+\color{GbGrey}

+\textit{Suppose humanity needs to conduct a very long computation which will span superpolynomially many generations.
+Each generation runs the computation until their deaths when they pass on the computational configuration to the next generation.
+This computation is so important that they also pass on a proof that the current configuration is correct, for fear that the following generations, without such a guarantee, might abandon the project.
+Can this be done?}

+\end{quote}

+If a computation runs for hundreds of years and ultimately outputs 42, how can we check its correctness without re-executing the entire process?
+In order to do this, the verification of the final output of the computation must be much smaller than simply running the computation again.
+Valiant creates the concept of IVC and argues that it can be used to achieve the above goal.

+Recently, IVC has seen renewed interest with cryptocurrencies, as this concept lends itself well to the structure of blockchains.
+It allows a blockchain node to omit all previous transaction history in favour of only a single state, for example, containing all current account balances.
+Each state-transition, where transactions are processed, can then be verified with a SNARK.
+This is commonly called a _succinct blockchain_.

-Incrementally Verifiable Computation (IVC) has seen increased practical usage, notably by the Mina[@mina] blockchain to achieve a succinct blockchain.
+This has notably been used by the Mina[@mina] blockchain to achieve a succinct blockchain.
 This is enabled by increasingly efficient recursive proof systems, one of the most used in practice is based on [@halo], which includes Halo2 by the Electric Coin Company (to be used in Zcash) and Kimchi developed and used by Mina.
 Both can be broken down into the following main components:

 - **Plonk**: A general-purpose, potentially zero-knowledge, SNARK.
 - **$\PCDL$**: A Polynomial Commitment Scheme in the Discrete Log setting.